 Chamonix, France has it all and deserves a spot on your travel list.
 It's easy to get there, easy to find accommodations, and is inexpensive when compared to most North American mountain towns.

-So whether you’re a skier looking for a thrill in the mountains, a hiker looking for an epic trail, or a traveler looking for a quintessential Alps experience, Chamonix has what you’re looking for.
+So whether you're a skier looking for mountain guides who know where to find the fresh snow, an aspiring mountaineer looking for an epic trail, a beginner looking for competency on a snowboard, or an experienced traveler dead set on some true, wild Alpsian alpinism, Chamonix has what you're looking for.

 Thrifty Traveler's Erica Kamrowski contributed to this story.